Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 Best view of The Mall, Washington DC

-On the first day of your Washington DC Three-Day Itinerary, kick off your trip by visiting the most iconic attractions: The White House and the National Mall.
-After taking in the sights, end your first day at one of DC’s best events.
+Begin your Washington DC Three-Day Itinerary by visiting the most iconic attractions: The White House and the National Mall.
+Then end your first day at one of DC’s best events.

 The White House

-Seeing the White House is absolutely essential on your Washington DC tour itinerary!
-The stately building has served as the home and office of every sitting president of the United States since John Adams in the year 1800.
-The White House, located at 1600 Pennsylvania Avenue, is an icon of America and a symbol of freedom and democracy in the United States.
+Seeing the White House is absolutely essential on your Washington DC tour itinerary.
+The stately building has served as the home and office of every US president since John Adams in 1800.
+Located at 1600 Pennsylvania Avenue, is an icon of America and a symbol of freedom and democracy in the United States.

-White House tours are free, but they are offered on a very limited basis and need to be booked through your state congressman or embassy in advance.
-It is required to book your tour at least 21 days in advance, but to ensure a spot, it is recommended to request the tour 3 months prior to your trip.
+White House tours are free, but they are offered on a very limited basis.
+They also need to be booked through your state congressman or embassy in advance.
+It is required to book your tour at least 21 days prior, but recommended to request the tour 3 months before your trip.

 Best Views of the White House